speechmarkdown/speechmarkdown-vscode/README.md

 **New:**
 - Use the status bar button or `Ctrl+Alt+P` to select a TTS provider.
-- Use `Ctrl+Shift+L` to list and select voices for the current provider.
+- Use the status bar button or `Ctrl+Shift+L` to list and select voices for the current provider.
 - Use `Ctrl+Shift+S` to speak selected text or the entire document with the chosen provider and voice.
 - Output audio files are saved to a configurable directory (see Configuration section).